-At Marina Del Rey Hospital, our highly regarded staff knows how inconvenient a meniscus injury can be.
+At Cedars-Sinai Marina del Rey Hospital, our highly regarded staff knows how inconvenient a meniscus injury can be.
 This is why we are ready to perform any procedures necessary in a safe and professional environment.

 Because of old age or injuries, the meniscus may suffer some damages or displacement.
 In these cases, the patient may feel pain and stiffness in the knee area.
 If there are no alternatives, the doctors may propose a meniscus repair procedure.

 The menisci are crescent-shaped cartilage that are attached to the femur and the tibia.
 Their main roles are to absorb shock, disperse weight, and reduce friction when the knees move.
 Because of old age or injuries to the knee, some people may tear their menisci.
 This will result in leg stiffness, swelling, and pain.

 If the injury is not severe, the usual treatment consists of pain medication, relaxation of the knee, and physical therapy.
 If these do not relieve the pain, surgery may be required.

 There are a number of different meniscus repair procedures.
 All of them are done while the patient is under general anesthesia.

 The surgeon uses arthroscopic surgery, which is a minimally invasive procedure, done with small incisions and long, thin tools.